lordamos/api.video-android-client/docs/SummariesApi.md

 Generate video summary

-Generate a title, abstract, and key takeaways for a video.
+Generate an abstract and key takeaways for a video.

 ### Example
 ```java